 It is important to note that while Spanish moss will not technically harm a tree, it can present a threat, in addition to being an eyesore.
 Trees with Spanish moss can become overly heavy when moist, which can strain branches.
 As a result, the branches become weakened and are more prone to breaking.

 There is no surefire chemical treatment to aid in Spanish moss removal.
 In fact, the best way to kill the moss is to remove it as it grows by hand.
-And even after thorough removal, inevitably the Spanish moss may still grow back.
+Even after thorough removal, inevitably the Spanish moss may still grow back.
 Or it may return after being carried by birds.
 That being said, you can normally reduce the growth rate of Spanish moss simply by providing adequate fertilizer and water to your trees.

 Since it can be such a pain and time-consuming job when it comes to killing Spanish moss, it is probably better (and worth the money) to call in an arborist or other tree professional to do the work for you, especially for larger trees in the landscape.